monty5811/stcolumbas.freechurch.org/src/_headlines/2020-09-05-who-are-you-jesus-follow-on-discussions.md

 **Time**

-7.30pm on Sunday Sept 20, 27, Oct 4 and 11
+7.30pm on Sunday 20th September, 27th September, 4th October and 11th October

 **Venue**

-This will depend on restrictions, numbers and preference.
-Contact [derek@stcolumbas.freechurch.org]([derek@stcolumbas.freechurch.org](mailto:derek@stcolumbas.freechurch.org)) with your preference and Derek will get in touch with you once the updated COVID restrictions are clearer for that time.
+This will depend on restrictions, numbers and preference but we'll be i touch with you about that.

 We will meet either in:

-Derek’s Living Room (Warrender Park Road, Edinburgh)
+Derek’s Living Room (Marchmont, Edinburgh)

-St Columba’s Church Hall (Johnston Terrace, EH12PW)
+St Columba’s Church Hall (Johnston Terrace, EH1 2PW)

 By Zoom (Invitation will be sent out)

-Look forward to seeing you!
+We look forward to seeing you!